orcudy/rdtp/README.md

 Without any options, running `server` defaults to port 45000 with a window size of 10 and timeout interval of 1 second.

-###Client
+#####Client

 The `client` program can be run with the following options:

-`[--filename, -f] filename` -- the filename that the client is requesting from the server
+`[--filename, -f] filename` -- sets the filename that the client is requesting from the server

-`[--ip-address, -ip] ipaddr` -- sets the IP address of the server with which the client wants to communicate.
+`[--ip-address, -ip] ipaddress` -- sets the IP address of the server with which the client wants to communicate to *ipaddress*.
 (Note: Both dot decimal and URL formats are supported.)

-`[--port, -p] portno` -- sets the port number of the server with which the client wants to communicate
+`[--port, -p] portno` -- sets the port number of the server with which the client wants to communicate to *portno*

-`[--timeout, -t] timeoutInterval` -- sets the client timeout interval for data syn transmission
+`[--timeout, -t] timeoutInterval` -- sets the client timeout interval for data syn transmission to *timeoutInterval*

-`[-lost, -l] probabilityOfLoss` -- testing option used to simulate packet loss with given probability
+`[-lost, -l] probabilityOfLoss` -- testing option used to simulate packet loss with probability *probabilityOfLoss*

-`[-corrupt, -c] probabilityOfCorruption` -- testing option used to simulate packet corruption with given probability
+`[-corrupt, -c] probabilityOfCorruption` -- testing option used to simulate packet corruption with probability *probabilityOfCorruption*

 `[--verbose, -v]` -- prints protocol information to the console